Free 30-Minute Consultations

 Expert Advice From Our Professional Attorneys

 Different trusts encompass various advantages and uses.
 Our office consists of the best trusts Springfield MO lawyers that can help you establish a trust, or change a trust if you presently have a revocable trust.
-Our attorneys at the Law Offices of BJ Richardson, LLC will be available to assist you with following through on whatever is required after the revocable living trust has been set-up, which may cover funding the trust with your assets.
+Our trust attorneys at the Law Offices of BJ Richardson, LLC will be available to assist you with following through on whatever is required after the revocable living trust has been set-up, which may cover funding the trust with your assets.
 This way, anything owned by the trust will obviate probate.
 Contact us to schedule your initial consultation to converse about what sort of trust is best for you.
 We will help you to properly prepare and leave no stone unturned.